Skip to main content

 Barcelona station, Spain

 The first time I experienced the epiphany, I was on a train from Bologna to Ancona on Italy's Adriatic coast.
-It was a two hour ride, and I was fetally ensconced in a "Business Quiet" carriage that I had all to myself.
+It was a two-hour ride, and I was fatally ensconced in a "Business Quiet" carriage that I had all to myself.
 The only human sounds came from an indulgent service attendant who kept offering me complimentary coffee, water or a newspaper, all part of the amenities of "Business Quiet".
 All I required was the "Quiet" part of the amenities, as I stared out to the Italian countryside that I have no recollection of now.
 I remember feeling disappointed that the trip was only two hours long, instead of four or five.
-That was the epiphany: I didn't want to get where I was going; I only wanted to go and to keep going.
+That was the epiphany: I didn't want to get where I was going; I only wanted to go and keep going.
 I've never been in or on any other conveyance - a car, a plane, a bus, a subway or a tram- where I've had such a feeling.

 Bologna, Italy